GALSOV/GALSOV/README.md

 Using entirely AI guidance to create the project (Using a mix of Copilot, ChatGPT and Firefly), I have extremely limited coding skills, and this is a combination of a boredom project and a learning exercise as well as a curiosity driven project to test AI capabilities.
+This is my first time using Visual Studio, or GITHub.
-It focuses on deterministic simulation, long campaigns, and moddable JSON-driven content.
+The game aims to focus on deterministic simulation, long campaigns, and moddable JSON-driven content.

 ### Key Features
 - Deterministic PRNG for reproducibility.